Russian forces close in on Ukrainian capital Kyiv and bombard port city of Mariupol

 The U.S. is deploying additional troops to Eastern Europe to support NATO forces.
 It's also sending more weapons and billions of dollars in aid to Ukraine.

-President Biden reiterated his position on Friday that no American soldiers will go into battle.
+Mr. Biden on Friday reiterated his position that no American soldiers will go into battle.

+On Saturday, two U.S. officials confirmed to CBS News that the U.S. has had limited contact with Russia since the war began.
+National Security Advisor Jake Sullivan has spoken to Putin's foreign policy adviser Yuri Ushakov, but the conversations were not productive.
+President Biden has not spoken with Russian President Vladimir Putin and Secretary of State Antony Blinken has not spoken to his Russian counterpart, Foreign Minister Sergey Lavrov.
+Russian Defense Minister Sergei Shoigu and Chief of General Staff Valery Vasilyevich Gerasimov are not answering their phones, the officials said.

+Additionally, none of the outreach from French, German or Israeli officials appear to be going anywhere.

 Amid the developments, the civilian death toll is surging in the third week of the offensive.